 So, don’t get defensive in the face of thoughtful questions.
 Answer them and engage in a constructive conversation about the idea that you put forward.
 If you don’t have the answer right now, respond with something like, “I don’t have an answer for that at this moment, but let me dig into it and follow up with you.”

 ✅Tip: If you’re not quite ready to put your own ideas out there, asking questions in a meeting is a great way to get more comfortable with speaking up in a way that doesn’t feel quite as assertive.

 You have a voice, use it

 Speaking up at work seems simple in concept, but it can actually be deceptively complicated.
 Should you?
 Shouldn’t you?
 Will you tarnish your reputation?
 Make someone upset?
 Get fired?!

 Voicing your thoughts and opinions can be nerve-wracking, and it’s easy to convince yourself that what you say needs to be perfect to be valuable.
 But, take a deep breath and remind yourself that getting your ideas out there is incredibly worth it — for you, for your manager, and for your organization as a whole.

 According to research from Randstad US, nearly all of the bosses they surveyed stated that they value the thoughts and ideas of their employees.
 Even more impressive?
 A whopping 73% of them believe their companies would be more successful if they listened to more employee feedback.

 So, you have everybody else’s vote of confidence that your ideas are worth hearing — now it’s up to you to actually share them.

-Learn more about how Confluence can empower you speak up at work by clicking the link below.
+Learn how Confluence supports speaking up at work by clicking the link below.